 1. Fix Your Business Model

 It can be difficult, if not impossible, to make changes to your business model when you’re growing.
-Even the idea of raising your prices or adding new products can be overwhelming as you service customers as fast as possible.
+Even the idea of raising your prices or adding new products can be overwhelming as you serve customers as fast as possible.

 But now is the perfect time to put changes like these in place.
-How could you put through a small price increase that can dramatically impact profits when revenue starts to grow or perhaps add a bunch of value to customer to help retention?
+How could you put through a small price increase that can dramatically impact profits when revenue starts to grow or perhaps add a bunch of value to customers to help retention?